Propagation Server Reference Documentation¶

 The Propagation Server is configured through the settings system instead of directly using gocore.Config(), including:

-settings.Propagation.IPv6Addresses: Comma-separated list of IPv6 multicast addresses for UDP listenerssettings.Propagation.IPv6Interface: Network interface for IPv6 multicast (default: "en0")settings.Propagation.HTTPListenAddress: HTTP addresses for transaction submission endpointssettings.Propagation.HTTPAddresses: Array of HTTP addresses for multiple endpoint configurationssettings.Propagation.HTTPRateLimit: HTTP request rate limiting (requests per second)settings.Propagation.AlwaysUseHTTP: Boolean flag to prefer HTTP over other protocolssettings.Propagation.SendBatchSize: Batch size for sending transactions (default: 100)settings.Propagation.SendBatchTimeout: Timeout for batch sending operations (default: 5 seconds)settings.Propagation.GRPCListenAddress: gRPC server address for the Propagation APIsettings.Propagation.GRPCAddresses: Array of gRPC addresses for multiple endpoint configurationssettings.Propagation.GRPCMaxConnectionAge: Maximum age for gRPC connections before forced refresh
+settings.Propagation.IPv6Addresses: Comma-separated list of IPv6 multicast addresses for UDP listenerssettings.Propagation.IPv6Interface: Network interface for IPv6 multicast (default: empty string, falls back to "en0" at runtime)settings.Propagation.HTTPListenAddress: HTTP addresses for transaction submission endpointssettings.Propagation.HTTPAddresses: Array of HTTP addresses for multiple endpoint configurationssettings.Propagation.HTTPRateLimit: HTTP request rate limiting (requests per second)settings.Propagation.AlwaysUseHTTP: Boolean flag to prefer HTTP over other protocolssettings.Propagation.SendBatchSize: Batch size for sending transactions (default: 100)settings.Propagation.SendBatchTimeout: Timeout for batch sending operations in milliseconds (default: 5 milliseconds)settings.Propagation.GRPCListenAddress: gRPC server address for the Propagation APIsettings.Propagation.GRPCAddresses: Array of gRPC addresses for multiple endpoint configurationssettings.Propagation.GRPCMaxConnectionAge: Maximum age for gRPC connections before forced refreshsettings.Propagation.IPv6AllowedSources: List of allowed UDP source IPs or CIDR ranges (empty = allow all sources)

 settings.Validator.HTTPAddress: HTTP address for the validator service (used for fallback validation)settings.Validator.KafkaMaxMessageBytes: Maximum Kafka message size for transaction routing (default: 1MB)